aaronkim662/SitiBike/project-worksheet.md

 Siti-Bike

-Users will be able to locate Citi bikes via a search bar.
-The website will display how many bikes are available as well as how many docks are present.
+Users will be able to locate Citi bikes by the api provided.The website will display how many bikes are available as well as how many docks are present.

 ## Wireframes